DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/navigateto.md

 ---
 # t.navigateTo Method

 Navigates to the specified URL.
+Can be chained with other `TestController` methods.

 ```text
 t.navigateTo(url) → this